itsajayy/Olist-E-commerece-Analysis/README.md

 </details>

+### Visualizations

+Ive created dashboards on Excel, Power Bi as well as Tableau and have uploaded them here on github.
+Please check them out for your reference!

 ### Insights

 - Olist makes more money not by selling a few products a lot, but by selling a lot of different products.